klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 The lower part contains again two servers.
 These servers run the parallel file system in virtual machines.
 Both the metadata and object servers run on those servers.
 The drives for the metadata are in the storage system in the upper half.
-The hard drives for the object servers are in the storage enclosers just above and just below the servers.
+The hard drives for the object servers are in the storage enclosures just above and just below the servers.
 Each box can contain 4 groups of 15 hard disks.